edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/Walkthrough/deployment.md

     [{"apiVersion":"v3","statusCode":201,"id":"fb5fb7f2-768b-4298-a916-d4779523c6b5"}]
     ```

-2. Map credentials using the `map-credentials.sh` script.
+2. Map the credentials for the camera.

+!!! note
+    The preferred method for setting the credentials is through the use of the curl commands.

 === "Curl Command"
     !!! note